-There are three beautiful places to choose from for those wishing to visit Connemara; Cashel House, Rosleague Manor and Currarevagh House are all charming, comfortable country house hotels, full of character.
+There are four beautiful Houses to choose from for those wishing to visit Connemara; Cashel House, Rosleague Manor , Delphi Lodge and Currarevagh House are all charming, comfortable country house hotels, full of character.

 Not far from Connemara, The Céide Fields, in Ballycastle, Co.
 Mayo are the oldest known field systems in the world, dating back over five and a half millennia.
 A designated UNESCO heritage site since 1992, the Céide Fields make up a unique Neolithic landscape of world importance, which has changed the world's perception of our Stone Age ancestors.
 The remains of stone field walls, houses and megalithic tombs are preserved beneath a blanket of peat over several square miles.

-For those wishing to stay awhile in historic Mayo, we recommend Enniscoe House, an authentic listed heritage house, or the Ice House, a contemporary style lodge, both of which are within easy driving distance.
+For those wishing to stay awhile in historic Mayo, we recommend Enniscoe House, an authentic listed heritage house, the Ice House, a contemporary style lodge, Clare Island Lighthouse, a beautiful heritage lighthouse or Belleek Castle, an iconic castle.
+All of which are within easy driving distance.